Lincoln Center Historic District

-The Lincoln Center Historic District is a historic district on Bedford, Lincoln, Old Lexington, Sandy Pond, Trapelo & Weston Roads in Lincoln, Massachusetts.
-The district encompasses Lincoln's civic heart, consisting of a traditional New England Meeting House, a Late Victorian church and the Lincoln Public Library, and a Georgian Revival town hall, as well as a cluster of residences dating to the mid-18th century, when Lincoln was established as a town separate from its neighbors.
+The Lincoln Center Historic District is a historic district covering Bedford, Lincoln, Old Lexington, Sandy Pond, Trapelo and Weston Roads in Lincoln, Massachusetts.
+The district encompasses Lincoln's civic heart, consisting of a traditional New England Meeting House (First Parish Lincoln), a late-Victorian church and the Lincoln Public Library, and a Georgian Revival (former) town hall (Bemis Hall), as well as a cluster of residences dating to the mid-18th century, when Lincoln was established as a town separate from its neighbors.

 The district was added to the National Register of Historic Places in 1985.